Youth, Writers

 About

 You don't have to go anywhere to practice the art of travel writing.
-All it takes is an adventurous spirit, a love of communicating, and a little hands-on research.
-Practice the art of writing about a place and your personal experiences in those places.
+All it takes is an adventurous spirit, a love of communicating, and a little hands-on research to practice the art of writing about a place and your personal experiences in those places.

 Over four days, you'll read several travel narrative pieces, and craft a narrative piece of our own.
-You'll also write several shorter reviews and social media posts.

-You'll have several opportunities to showcase your work if you'd like – we might take over BARN's social media page for a bit, display our work at BARN, share with the community, and/or do a show-and-tell reading.
+You'll also write shorter reviews and social media posts.
+You'll have opportunities to showcase your work if you'd like – taking over BARN's social media page for a bit, display the work at BARN, share with the community, and/or do a show-and-tell reading.

 You'll spend time practicing the craft of travel writing, learn how research makes travel stories richer and fuller (and brings a place to life for yourself, as well), and engage with your surroundings at BARN itself with a "seven senses" exercise.